 mlr3pipelines is a dataflow programming toolkit.
 This chapter focuses on the applicant’s side of the package.
-A more in-depth and technically oriented vignette can be found in the mlr3pipeline vignette.
+A more in-depth and technically oriented guide can be found in the In-depth look into mlr3pipelines chapter.

 Single computational steps can be represented as so-called PipeOps, which can then be connected with directed edges in a Graph.
 The scope of mlr3pipelines is still growing.
 Currently supported features are: